RadioAstronomySoftwareGroup/pyuvsim/.github/CONTRIBUTING.md

   - If you're fixing a bug, include a new test that breaks as a result of the bug (if possible).
   - Ensure that all your new code is covered by tests and that the existing tests pass.
 Tests can be run by running `pytest` in the top level `pyuvsim` directory.
 To run tests and automatically create a coverage report, run the script `test_coverage.sh` in the `scripts` directory.
 Coverage reports require the `pytest-cov` plug-in.
-  - If your change has the potential to change the calculations in the code or the speed of the code, please run that the reference simulations following the directions [here](../docs/developers.rst).
+  - If your change has the potential to change the calculations in the code or the speed of the code, please run the reference simulations following the directions [here](../docs/developers.rst).
 Please verify that the simulation results are either unchanged or that the change is as expected and physically motivated.
 If there is a change, be sure to highlight it in the pull request.
 Also verify that your change does